 I have over 10 years of experience in providing tutoring services to various aged adults and teens.
 I began when I was in high school teaching the elementary special education students how to learn through coping with their disabilities.
 After proving success doing such, my peers began to turn to me asking me to tutor them in classes I had before them or even in classes we would take together.
 By the time I reached college, this was my career as I thrive on seeing others who may struggle turn out to be successful.
 It was at this stage that I was first noted as being in the top 3 percent of the nation among my high school class in academics, community involvement and later due to leadership.
 During my early college years I continued to teach peers as I later excelled to be able to teach the underclassmen while I was in my later years.
 Once I reached graduate school I taught all levels of undergraduate studies in the courses that I have excelled.
 Now I continue tutoring but... read more

 "Friends, Romans, countrymen, lend me your ears" is the first line of a famous and often-quoted speech by Mark Antony in the play Julius Caesar, by William Shakespeare.
 From my view as a college instructor and sales and marketing rep...some students would rather glue themselves and their chair to the floor before they would come up to the front of the class to speak about an assignment, let alone try public speaking.
 Well, they're not alone (I felt that way MANY times in high school).
 However, this is an important part of college--and life: SOMEONE wants to hear what you think and know--and speaking in public about it can be one of the most empowering things you can do (without the chair glued to you).
 I know: I used to have raging stage fright--I was just terrified of speaking in front of a crowd, let alone the classroom.
 Naturally, this doesn't go over well with anyone who has plans to be a teacher!
-The good news (yes, that's right) is that many colleges and schools... read more
+The good news (yes, that's right) is that many colleges... read more

 Funny how the education world has a lot of valid claims that business methods in education just “miss the mark.”
 Funny how business discredits education as a sound practice with such claims that education is “continuously so inefficient or ineffective.”
 Over the last ten years, I have heard statements like this.
 Generally, these statements are made when one of these entities is imposing itself on the other.
 Working for both, here is what I have seen.
 Education is a business.
 The reality of new economies, imposed requirements, and an ever burgeoning budget system has exposed one of the greatest weaknesses education has – it does not run efficiently.
 In the last few years, we will hear about the greatest cuts we have ever seen in education.
 With that, education will be forced – much in the way business has been forced by a shrinking economy for hundreds of years – to evolve.
 So, unfortunately my dear education, if you do not embrace business principles in how you get... read more